 Greece is a tourist destination not only for the summertime but, for all seasons around.
 Except for the archaeological treasures, amazing islands, and beaches, Greece has rich nature to explore.
 One of these is the gorges, they have crystal clear rivers whose water you can even drink.
 Theoretical rocks that almost touch the sky.
 Spectacular landscapes spread as far as the eye can see.
 Noisy waterfalls scatter their coolness.
 Tie your shoelaces and let’s see the 10 best gorges in Greece.

-The deepest gorge in the world is located in Epirus, it stretches for 20 kilometers and “dives” to depths that reach one kilometer.
+Vikos gorge is the deepest gorge in the world is located in Epirus, it stretches for 20 kilometers, and “dives” to depths that reach one kilometer.
 The cleanest river crosses in Europe, the Voidomatis, with a few thousand visitors every year.
-To walk it all, it will take about 6 hours.
+To walk it all, will take about 6 hours.

 Also known as “Odontotos gorge”, from the name of the small legendary train that crosses it, the gorge of Vouraikos near Kalavrita village(which Kalavrita is one of the most popular ski centers in Greece), beyond the spectacular nature, with the dense vegetation and the crystal clear waters of the river that follows our steps in the longer part of the route, it also hides two wonderful surprises:

 The cave that the locals call “Court”, due to its remarkable stalagmite formations that resemble a courtroom, and the “Siphon”, one of the narrowest passages of the gorge in which the river waters create the homonymous effect.

 One of the most spectacular gorges in Greece – if not the whole world – follows the course of the river that the ancient Greeks chose as the gateway to the underworld, probably due to the eerie hum that is heard behind such cracks, as the water comes with time to join the river.